 Lab Etiquette and Best Practices

-Knowledge and awareness of rules for personal and biological safety are highly important to creating a safe, organized, collaborative and productive lab environment.
+Knowledge and awareness of personal and biological safety rules are highly important to creating a safe, organized, collaborative, and productive lab environment.

-Working in the laboratory requires constant surveillance for hazardous materials and practices.
-It also requires that we be able to identify potential hazards and prevent or manage them properly without compromising our safety and the safety of others.
-Lab etiquette informs us on how to behave properly in the lab by developing safe practices and habits, as well as effective responses to potentially hazardous activities and outcomes.
+Working in the laboratory requires constant surveillance of hazardous materials and practices.
+It also requires that we be able to identify potential hazards and prevent or manage them properly without compromising our safety or the safety of others.
+Lab etiquette informs us on how to behave properly in the lab by developing safe practices and habits and effective responses to potentially hazardous activities and outcomes.

 Disposal and Spills

 1. Place used or contaminated lab supplies in proper waste containers.
-Locate the regular trash, biological waste containers, sharps and broken-glass containers.
-Any lab supplies that come into contact with cultures, media, reagents or any potentially hazardous material should not be left on the benchtop.
+Locate the regular trash, biological waste containers, sharps, and broken glass containers.
+Lab supplies that come into contact with cultures, media, reagents, or any potentially hazardous material should not be left on the benchtop.

-2. Place used reusable equipment in proper receptacles for autoclaving; this includes metal loops, hockey sticks, glass beads, forceps, and glassware.
+2. Place used reusable equipment in proper autoclaving receptacles; this includes metal loops, hockey sticks, glass beads, forceps, and glassware.

-3. Dispose of samples, cultures, and media in designated biological waste receptacle.
+3. Dispose of samples, cultures, and media in designated biological waste receptacles.

 4. Dispose of used toothpicks, wooden sticks, plastic tips, weigh boats, Petri dishes, and other disposables in designated biological waste receptacles.

-5. Dispose of used sharps (slides, coverslips, Pasteur pipettes, broken glass, etc.) in designated sharps and broken glass container.
+5. Dispose of used sharps (slides, coverslips, Pasteur pipettes, broken glass, etc.) in designated sharps and broken glass containers.

 6. Ask your instructor about glass (e.g., microscope slide) and/or broken glass disposal.